 Time and again our politicians have sought to tackle the causes of crime, but at the first mutterings from the right wing press, have reverted to type, and promised to build more prisons and called for tougher sentencing.

 Prophetically, one government cut that was predicted to have disastrous consequences, were the ones to youth services.
 Last year, Sir Paul Ennals, the head of the National Children’s Bureau’ charity, warned of the possibility of social unrest, believing it could mean “young people become progressively disengaged from their own communities.”

 Whether this can be partly blamed on the disturbances is hard to prove.
 But, the more activities that exist to keep our hyperactive young occupied can only be a positive thing.

 We are regularly told that our young are miserable, poorly educated and feel neglected.
 Report after report suggests that society has been ignoring all the warning signs and has instead concentrated on getting richer, while the gap between the ‘haves’ and the ‘have nots’ has widened to record levels.

 Whether you agree with some of these explanations or not doesn’t really matter.
 Events are still raw – this may go on for a few days yet – and the public will clearly not be ready to listen to the ‘why’ arguments.

 Heck, my Facebook page and tweets have been filled with all manner of rantings and ravings against the rioters.
 But, the need to start to look at the bigger picture must happen soon, and it is this belief that I guess makes me a liberal.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.